-New non-domestic buildings: What we found in the Probe studies 1995-2002
+Published POEs using simplified multiple methods: Some things we found in the twenty Probe studies 1995-2002

-- They often perform much worse than anticipated, especially for energy and carbon, often for occupants, and with high running costs, and sometimes technical risks. - Design intent is not communicated well through the process; and designers and builders go away at handover. - Unmanageable complication: the enemy of good performance.
+- New buildings often perform much worse than anticipated, especially for energy and carbon, often for occupants, and with high running costs, and sometimes technical risks. - Design intent is not communicated well through the process; and designers and builders go away at handover. - Unmanageable complication: the enemy of good performance.

 - Buildings are seldom tuned-up and controls are a muddle.
 So why are we making things complicated? - Modern procurement systems make it difficult to pay attention to critical detail.
-A bad idea when promoting innovation. - "The English spare no expense to get something on the cheap". ...
+A bad idea when promoting innovation.

+"The English spare no expense to get something on the cheap". ...
 NIKOLAUS PEVSNER

-New non-domestic buildings: What we found in the Probe studies 1995-2002
+New non-domestic buildings: